When the System Stands Still | The Pressure Dancers Carry Today

 Yet the systems surrounding dancers have not developed at the same pace.
 That gap is where so much of the pressure now sits.

-Many dancers describe feeling as though they have little real choice in how they move through the landscape.
+Many dancers describe feeling as though they have little real choice in how they move through the our dance world.
 The pressure around politics, lessons, camps, partnerships, and being “seen” can make everything feel very narrow.
 Even when dancers want to make thoughtful decisions, the structure around them does not always support clarity.

 When a system offers no clear pathways, pressure has space to grow.